heroku/platform-api/README.md

 because it's mapped directly from the documentation.
 Below we'll go through some more detailed examples to give a better idea about how it works.

+### Handling errors

+The client uses [Excon](https://github.com/geemus/excon) under the hood and raises `Excon::Error` exceptions when errors occur.

-###
+### A real world example

+Let's go through an example of creating an app and using the API to work with it.
 The first thing you need is a client that's setup with your username and API token.

 ```ruby
 require 'platform-api'